 Pumpkin for 2015: My favorite pumpkin yet is Ghoulie’s Pier & Cafe.
 The sand actually came from North Carolina.
 I used paper mache for the water.
 It took about five days to make.

-The 2016 pumpkin is the Sweet Suite, a magical place where you can order any dessert you want.
+The 2016 pumpkin was the Sweet Suite, a magical mobile food cart where you can order any dessert you want.
 It features a chutes-&-ladders system of getting into the shop.
 (Or an invisible elevator appears when you snap your fingers.)

 I created this exercise as part of my Story-based Instructional Design session for the ASTD-Cascadia conference.
 It’s a tool you can use with another person or by yourself to practice adapting training content into a story structure.
 Pick a training topic, answer a few questions, and then begin shaping your topic into a story.

 Posted on October 6, 2014 Leave a Comment